jefftranter/68000/toolchain/README.md

 ## Generic install configuration options
 All install recipes allow overriding the binary install directory, but often this requires root rights.
 By default, programs are installed to ~/.local/ unless stated otherwise.
+This assumes that ~/.local/bin is in your PATH variable.
+Please make sure that this is the case, or none of the installed toolchain programs will function.

-This makes the installation now portable, for example if your home folder is on a different partition.
+Using ~/.local makes the installation now portable: for example if your home folder is on a different partition.
 The install path can be configured to point somewhere else by prepending all make instructions below with `INSTALL_DIR=/path/to/your/install/dir`, unless stated otherwise.

-Also, by default the make recipes use the TMP dir to store retrieved source code files.
+Also, the make recipes use the default TMP dir to temporarily store retrieved source code files.
 This can also be overridden by prepending install commands with `TMP=/path/to/your/tmp/dir`

 ## SREC